johnny-builder/virtualizing-macOS-in-VMWare/README.md

 board-id = "Mac-551B86E5744E2388"
 smc.version = "0"
 ```
+The `hw.model` value can be changed to spoof the model, but the one I used is at the top

 Save it and _pray_ for the best.

 ### Step 4 (Optional but recommended):